Health Benefits

 We might think that Jambul and Miracle fruit are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Jambul and Miracle fruit Facts such as their taste, shape, color, and size are also distinct.
 The difference between Jambul and Miracle fruit is explained here.

-The amount of calories in 100 gm of fresh Jambul and Miracle fruit with peel is 60.00 kcal and Not Available and the amount of calories without peel is Not Available and Not Available respectively.
-Thus, Jambul and Miracle fruit belong to and category.These fruits might or might not differ with respect to their scientific classification.
+The amount of calories in 100 gm of fresh Jambul and Miracle fruit with peel is 60.00 kcal and - and the amount of calories without peel is 60.00 kcal and 35.00 kcal respectively.
+Thus, Jambul and Miracle fruit belong to Low Calorie Fruits and Low Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Jambul and Miracle fruit is Myrtales and Ericales respectively.
 Jambul belongs to Myrtaceae family and Miracle fruit belongs to Sapotaceae family.
 Jambul belongs to Syzygium genus of S. cumini species and Miracle fruit belongs to Synsepalum genus of S. dulcificum species.
 Beings plants, both fruits belong to Plantae Kingdom.